indracit/tool.db/README.md

-# App.ir is dashboard app developed using Node js and ejs.
+# App.ir is a Dashboard app

 ## Setup